srubin/docpad-research-site-skeleton/README.md

 # docpad-research-site-skeleton
 A docpad skeleton for creating a static research log to share with your collaborators

+## Configuration

+Before you start using this skeleton, update the configuration options in `docpad.coffee`.

 ## Building the site for development

 `docpad run` then launch [http://localhost:9778](http://localhost:9778)